MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-connections.md

 ---
-title: Connect to a database or open an MDF file
+title: Connect to a database or open an MDF file using ADO.NET (.NET Framework)
 description: Connect to a database or data service with ADO.NET in Visual Studio, or connect to a database opened from an MDF file in Visual Studio. ms.date: 03/07/2023 ms.topic: how-to